-Any unpaid fees owing on any Fee Deadline results in cancellation of registration in all classes for the Semester.
+Any unpaid fees owing on any Fee Deadline will result in the cancellation of registration in all classes for the Semester.
 After the initial Fee Deadline is missed (applicable to fall semester only), students may register and are automatically assessed a \$150 re-registration fee.
 After the Full Fee Deadline for any semester is missed, students may only re-register at the Office of the Registrar and are automatically assessed a \$150 re-registration fee.

-All newly admitted students pay a \$425 nonrefundable tuition deposit.
+All newly admitted students pay a \$425 non-refundable tuition deposit.
 The Tuition Deposit for new students confirms their acceptance of an offer of admission into a program.
 Although the deposit is non-refundable, it will be credited toward regular tuition fees.